-Safety - as with all DIY projects, there are safety considerations.
-Make sure you read and follow the Health and Safety advice in Appendix B of New Zealand Standard NZS 4246:2016.
+Safety - read and follow the Health and Safety advice in Appendix B of New Zealand Standard NZS 4246:2016.
 If you're not sure, get a professional to install the insulation for you.

-- Ceiling space - does your house have a ceiling space?
+- Ceiling space - ensure your house has a ceiling space.
 If not, it could be tricky to install, but it may still be possible to put insulation in your skillion roof or cathedral ceiling (see link below).

 - Existing insulation - a quick look in your roof space will tell you if you have any insulation already.
 If there is, you'll still want to check what state it's in (see link below).

 - Leaks and electrical issues - check your roof and any plumbing in the roof space for leaks.
 Check that your electrical wiring and installations are in safe condition.
 You should fix any issues before insulating.

 - Multi-storey homes - only the upper ceiling between your home and the outside needs to be insulated.
 You don't need to insulate the ceiling between floors except above or below unheated rooms like laundries, workshops or garages.